schmooser/blog.ora600.ru/_posts/2013-11-21-direct-path-insert-in-oracle.md

 category: oracle
 ---

 I found interesting description in Oracle's [documentation] regarding Direct-Path insert limitations.
-Direct-Path insert can be done via `insert /*+ append */ into table ...` or via `[sqlldr]` or by Informatica PowerCenter by specifying bulk insert type.
+Direct-Path insert can be done via `insert /*+ append */ into table ...` or via [SQL*Loader] or by Informatica PowerCenter by specifying bulk insert type.

 Here they are: